Lump-sum investing: Key points

-- Dollar-cost averaging may spread the risk of investing.
+- Dollar-cost averaging may reduce some risks of investing.

 - Lump-sum investing gives your investments exposure to the markets sooner.